For anyone visiting today wondering why I do what I do, I know just the guy who can begin to answer your questions about that...

 The follow-up album to WAKING UP, titled CURIOSITY, came out in 2020 featuring songs like "Love at First Sight," "Sweet Dreams," "Joy," and "Excited" - songs which reflect the many facets of that shimmering diamond of childlike wonder.

-Through recent singles like "Try It On," "Bounce Back," "Want to Be a Flower," "Justice Day"... the spirit of boundless curiosity has continued unfolding non-stop in 2021 and 2022 - laying the groundwork for the release of Michael's long-awaited fourth album, WHAT COULD BE, being released here in 2023, right NOW!
+Through recent singles like "Try It On," "Bounce Back," "Want to Be a Flower," "Justice Day"... the spirit of boundless curiosity continued unfolding non-stop in 2021 and 2022 - laying the groundwork for the release of Michael's long-awaited fourth album, WHAT COULD BE, in the fall of 2023.

 As Michael's development as a songwriter leads to increased exposure and sets the stage for more live performing, his songs are the inspiring creations of a teacher who has made himself the student.